lmtoy/lmtoy_run/README.md

 # The LMT Script Generator

 The script generator is the infrastructure to help run the LMT SL pipeline.
-We maintain this in github, so that DA's, PI, and pipeline developers can communicate.
-All useful PI information about the project should be maintained in this script generator.
+We maintain this in github, so that DA's, PI, and pipeline developers can communicate and agree on a good pipeline run.
+All useful PI information about the project should be maintained in this script generator directory.
 The typical name for the repo will be **lmtoy_PID**, where **PID** is the project ID, e.g. **lmtoy_2021-S1-US-3**, currently they reside in the teuben account on github, e.g.

       $ git clone https://github.com/teuben/lmtoy_2021-S1-US-3